- Price based on group of 6 - 9 persons

 Afternoon you will head into New Delhi, visiting Humayun’s Tomb, an impressive garden tomb with high arches and a double dome, built by his wife Haji Begum in the 16th Century.
 An early example of Mughal architecture considered the predecessor of the Taj Mahal.
 Then continue on to the wonderful Qutab Minar - the landmark of Delhi, the beautiful grounds feature the well preserve a huge tower of victory standing over 72 meters.
 You will drive on to Rajpath and through to India Gate and the Lutyens Delhi with its tree lined boulevards leading to the British Viceroy’s Palace (Rashtrapati Bhavan) now the official residence of the President of India, the Secretariat, India Gate and Parliament House.

-Day 14: Delhi to London Heathrow
+Day 14: Delhi to Onward journey

 - 13 nights accommodation on Bed & Breakfast basis

-- All transfers, sightseeing & excursion as mentioned in itinerary by air-conditioned Vehicle
+- All transfers, sightseeing & excursion as mentioned in itinerary by air-conditioned vehicle

 - Boat ride at Lake Pichola, Udaipur